alexa/ask-cli/docs/concepts/New-Command.md

 **template-url**: Optional.
 Specify the URL of a Git repository that contains a skill template.

+**template-branch**: Optional.
+Specify the branch for a Git repository that contains a skill template.

 **profile**: Optional.
 Specify a profile name to be used.
 Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.

 **debug**: Optional.
 Show debug messages.